jetdillo/Laniakea/README.md

 Laniakea is compatible w/ Ansible 1.x, I've not started looking at 2.x yet.

-The robot revolution is not going to happen, or at least not happen that quickly, if we can't at least have the robots help build themselves.
 As fine as the [OSRF ROS](http://www.ros.org/install/) and [Ubiquity Robots](http://ubiquityrobotics) documentation is, I got tired of having to go back over it time and again when building my own ROS-based robots, I figure others probably have too.

-The problem is that all real companies get this, spend tons of time on their own provisioning, repeat a lot of the same steps, flavor to taste w/ their own internal packages and then it all disappears inside that organization.
+The problem is that all real companies get this, spend tons of time on their own provisioning, repeat a lot of the same steps, flavor to taste w/ their own internal packages and then it all disappears inside that organization because now it contains their own internal special sauce.
 So the next team that has to bring up a bunch of robots has to go look at the directions, write their own provisioning scripts...you see where this is going.
+The robot revolution is not going to happen, or at least not happen that quickly, if we can't at least have the robots help build themselves.

 Relevant websites for those that aren't familiar with either Fabric or Ansible: